XuLAB-MedAI/XuLAB-MedAI.github.io/_members/shigeng-xie.md

   email: shigeng.s.xie@jyu.fi
 ---

-Hi, I am a Ph.D. student at the University of Jyväskylä, and my research focuses on virtual staining for histological images.
+Hi, I’m a Ph.D. student at the University of Jyväskylä.
+My research focuses on generative AI, especially virtual staining for histological images.
+I’m always happy to chat and collaborate!